 India is home to festivals.
 Diwali is one of the biggest Indian festivals celebrated with great enthusiasm.
-The year 2020 is severely affected, with the COVID 19 pandemic.
-Even after a lot of assumptions, everyone is yet to get an idea if there will be an end to it.
+Everyone is yet to get an idea if there will be an end to it.
 But the best part is that the relaxation in restrictions and unlocking phases has made people breathe easier.

-If you too feel stuck at home.
-You are waiting to enjoy this biggest Indian festival of the year during the pandemic.
 Get ready to pack your bags.
-Have a look at the 5 safest places to visit in India during the pandemic for an exceptional Diwali celebration.
+Have a look at the 5 safest places to visit in India in 2021 for an exceptional Diwali celebration.
 Keep scrolling down and read along to know more!

 The Best Places For Your Diwali’s Celebration in India: